New solutions are necessary if we as an industry, and as a global community, want to create faster change towards a more sustainable future

 When we engage in partnerships with other companies and political institutions to share resources and ideas for sustainable solutions, we not only benefit from a larger pool of capabilities, we also ensure greater buy-in when the time comes to implement those solutions.

-The project aims to be the world’s first integrated offshore wind and electrolyser setup to produce renewable hydrogen and thereby decarbonise heavy-duty transportation through intelligent sector-coupling.
-DSV's role is to assess the suitability of hydrogen fuel cell trucks for commercial use and to test it in our own supply chain.
+The project aims to be the world’s first integrated offshore wind and electrolyser setup to produce sustainable hydrogen and thereby decarbonise heavy-duty transportation through intelligent sector-coupling.
+DSV's role is to assess the applicability of hydrogen fuel cell trucks for commercial use.

 The Clean Cargo Working Group (CCWG)